 To thaw pizza dough quickly in cold water:

-- Remove the disc of dough from both wrappings and place into an airtight bag (this is another reason why I use freezer-safe bags).
+- Remove the disc of dough from both wrappings and place it into an airtight bag (this is another reason why I use freezer-safe bags).

 - Change the water every 15 minutes.

-This is my personal preferred method and it means dinner is completely done and ready to be eaten in less than an hour.
+This is my personal preferred method, and it means dinner is completely done and ready to be eaten in less than an hour.

-To thaw pizza dough quickly in warm water:
+For thawing frozen pizza dough quickly in warm water:

 - Remove the disc of dough from both wrappings and place into an airtight bag.